 The MATES programme is unique and distinctive in New Zealand because:

-- It is modelled on the successful Perach project based in Israel
+It is modelled on the successful Perach project developed at the in Israel

 De La Salle College

 Kelston Boys High School

 Melville High School Hamilton